3D printed car: The future of the automotive industry

 Moreover, if you’re reproducing an existing car part, we strongly advise you to work again on it to optimize its design according to what additive manufacturing can allow you to create.
 You can rethink your 3D model in order to use less material, to lower the price of your part, to make it lighter with complex structures, or simply to make it look better.

 Feel free to use different 3D printing materials for your projects.
 For instance, some parts might require metal 3D printing, while others could perfectly be manufactured thanks to plastic 3D printing even if they were originally metal parts.
+Selective Laser Sintering and Selective Laser Melting are two technologies that might be really helpful for the implementation of 3D printing in the automotive sector.

 Do you need a hand to optimize your car parts for your additive manufacturing projects?
 Feel free to contact our experts from Sculpteo Studio, our 3D printing consulting service and design studio!